Propulsion and Structural Test Facility

-The Propulsion and Structural Test Facility, also known as Building 4572 and the Static Test Stand, is a rocket testing facility of the George C. Marshall Space Flight Center in Huntsville, Alabama.
+The Propulsion and Structural Test Facility, also known as Building 4572 and the Static Test Stand, was a rocket testing facility of the George C. Marshall Space Flight Center in Huntsville, Alabama.
 Built in 1957, it was the site where the first single-stage rockets with multiple engines were tested.
 It was declared a National Historic Landmark in 1985 for its role in the development of the United States space program.